Outdated browser

 The blue line shows house price trends; the orange line shows mortgage rates in percentages

-First-time buyers are still struggling to find a home
+First-time buyers find it hard to find a home

 For most homeowners, monthly costs remain the same for now